azurecitadel/azurecitadel.github.io/_pages/azure101/azure101PortalLab.md

         and replace the content with the markdown shown below and then resize to fit.

-Open this [Markdown link](./portalMarkdown.raw) in a new tab, and copy the contents.
+Open this [Markdown file](./portalMarkdown.txt) and copy the contents.

 ```
 ### Documentation